By: Nicole Dickerson / Last updated: January 4, 2024

 Catalonia lies in the northeastern corner of Spain hugging the Pyrenees and bordered by the Mediterranean Sea.
-This historic autonomous community, known as Cataluña in Spanish and Catalunya in Catalan, is one of Spain’s most prosperous regions.
-Each year, millions of travelers flock to Catalonia annually to experience Catalan culture, dynamic cuisine, and unique customs.
-Barcelona is the region’s most sought-after city.
+This historic autonomous community, Cataluña in Spanish and Catalunya in Catalan, is one of Spain’s most prosperous regions.
+Millions of travelers flock to Catalonia annually to experience Catalan culture, dynamic cuisine, and unique customs.
+Barcelona’s allure is undeniable, captivating those fortunate enough to explore its vibrant streets.
 Visitors can wander the lively Las Ramblas, admire Antonio Gaudí’s innovative architecture, revel in great works of art from masters like Salvador Dalí, or get swept up in bustling nightlife.
-Alternatively, visitors can soak up the Mediterranean sun on the Costa Brava stretching from Barcelona to the French border.
+Alternatively, soaking up the Mediterranean sun on the Costa Brava stretching from Barcelona to the French border.
 Or head inland to adventure through mountains and national parks.
-Catalonia also has plenty in store for food and wine lovers.
-Catalan cuisine is diverse enough to keep the most curious gourmet satisfied.
-While Cava from Penedès, complex reds from Priorat, and gems from lesser-known regions captivate the palates of wine travelers worldwide.
+Catalonia is a gastronomic haven holding abundant treasures for food and wine aficionados; Cava from Penedès, complex reds from Priorat, and gems from lesser-known regions captivate the palates of travelers and locals alike.

-The Greeks, Romans, Italians, and the French have left their mark on Catalan cuisine over the centuries.
-Though overall, Catalan food falls under the umbrella of Mediterranean cuisine.
-Olive oil is quintessential to the Catalan kitchen and other Mediterranean ingredients like garlic, onions, tomatoes, fresh herbs, and cod.
-Rice, olives, legumes, nuts, seasonal vegetables, and a combination of both meat and seafood are consumed regularly.
-In addition to other land-based ingredients, such as snails and various wild mushrooms called bolets.
+The Greeks, Romans, Italians, and French have left their mark on Catalan cuisine over the centuries.
+But, overall, Catalan food falls under the umbrella of Mediterranean cuisine; olive oil and other Mediterranean ingredients like garlic, onions, tomatoes, fresh herbs, and fish are quintessential to the Catalan kitchen.
+In addition, rice, olives, legumes, nuts, seasonal vegetables, and a combination of meat and shellfish are all regulars on the menu.
+In addition to other land-based ingredients, such as snails and wild mushrooms, they are called bolets.

-Catalan cuisine varies by province, too.
+Catalan cuisine varies from province to province.
 So, expect to encounter different dishes depending on where you plan to travel.
-Seafood abounds in Costa Brava near the Mediterranean Sea.
+Seafood abounds in Costa Brava on the Mediterranean coastline north of Barcelona.
 Plan on savoring sea urchins, rockfish, an array of seafood stews, and more.
-Heading inland from Costa Brava into Girona, Catalan cuisine offers one-of-a-kind dishes featuring land and seafood combinations like ‘pollastre amb escamarlans’ or chicken with crayfish.
-The province of Lleida, located amidst the Pyrenees, has mountain cuisine, and this is where Catalans go to forage wild mushrooms every autumn.
+Heading inland from Costa Brava into Girona, the cuisine offers one-of-a-kind dishes featuring land and seafood combinations like ‘pollastre amb escamarlans’ – chicken with crayfish.
+The province of Lleida, located amidst the Pyrenees, is where Catalans go to forage wild mushrooms every autumn.

 Spain produces over half of the world’s olive oil.
-Second, to Andalucía, Catalonia is one of the leading Spanish regions for olive oil production.
-The region has the ideal combination of steep hills to protect the olive trees from damaging winds and sun with Mediterranean Sea breezes to temper scorching heat.
+Second to Andalucía, Catalonia is one of the leading Spanish regions for olive oil production.
+The region has the ideal combination of steep hills to protect the olive trees from damaging winds and sun with the Mediterranean Sea breezes to temper scorching heat.
 Catalan olive oils have a smooth texture and subtle mineral character with sweet fruity flavors and notes of almonds or apples; they are mainly made with the arbequina variety of olive.
 Catalonia has five Denominations of Origin for its extra virgin olive oil: Siurana, Les Garrigues, Terra Alta, Baix Ebre-Montsià, and Empordà.
-Olives and olive oil have been an integral part of Catalan culture for millennia.
-There are roughly 100 olive oil producers and 40 olive oil mills in Catalonia.
-Read more about Spanish Olive Oil
+Olives and olive oil have been integral to Catalan culture for millennia.
+Catalonia has roughly a hundred olive oil producers and forty olive oil mills.

 Secondly, the Priorat region lies inland from the city of Tarragona.
 And in recent years, the region’s wines have risen to critical acclaim.
 Priorat’s climate is hot, dry, and arid with low annual rainfall, ideal for old Garnacha and Cariñena (Carignan) vines.
 These two red grape varieties account for most of the blend for red Priorat wines; however, some international varieties like Cabernet Sauvignon are occasionally included.
 Priorat produces deeply colored red wines with high tannins, high alcohol, and intense, concentrated black fruit flavors with toasty aromas from oak aging.

-- D.O.
-Tarragona – white wines account for 83% of production and can be made from 13 different native and international grape varieties.
+D.O.
+Tarragona – white wines account for 83% of production and can be made from 13 native and international grape varieties.

-- Costa Negra – is a raw cow’s milk cheese with a soft texture and covered in ash, giving it a black rind.
+Costa Negra – is a raw cow’s milk cheese with a soft texture covered in ash, giving it a black rind.

 While other parts of Spain are known for jamón, the Catalans are master sausage makers.
 In Catalonia, cured, dried sausages are called embotit.
 There are several recipes and variations to choose from; however, fuet, llonganisa, and botifarra are three of the most admired.
 First, the fuet sausage is made from minced pork meat and fat seasoned with salt, pepper, and other spices.
 Next, the mixture gets stuffed into a thin pork casing to make the thin salami-style sausage 40mm in diameter.

-Next, llonganisa sausage, also known as Vic Longaniza or Llonganissa de Vic, comes from the Vic plain in Catalonia.
+Next, llonganisa sausage, also known as Vic Longaniza or Llonganissa de Vic, comes from the Vic Plain in the Girona province.
 The sausage is made with lean pork meat mixed and diced bacon plus seasoned with salt and pepper.
-Once stuffed into its casing, longaniza must be left to dry for a minimum of 45 days.
+Once stuffed into its casing, longaniza must dry for at least 45 days.

 Tapas are an integral part of Spanish culture.
 As a result, there are plenty of stories about their origin.
 Although each region has its own spin on this culinary tradition, Barcelona is a hot spot for tapas bar hopping.
 And you will find many of the traditional Spanish tapas, including patatas bravas, jamon, croquetas, etc., in the local bars.
 Below are popular local tapas you will likely encounter while dining in the bustling city.

-- Anchoas – salty anchovies from the Mediterranean coast north of Barcelona or the Cantabrian coast.
+Anchoas – salty anchovies from the Mediterranean coast north of Barcelona.

 Samfaina Catalana & Escalivada